Kaleidoscope Centre for Soulful Shifts

 This award-winning speaker is the best-selling author of The Grateful Jar Project, an intimate memoir of a year long daily gratitude practice.

-A practice that proved so monumental, it continues a daily ritual today… six years later.
+A practice that proved so monumental, it continues a daily ritual today… seven years later.

 A natural word weaver, Krystin brings to the stage a captivating presence that immediately hooks the audience’s attention and reels them in with humour, vulnerability and possibility.